 Finn fell asleep just before lunch which worked out nicely except he missed the first round of cousin photos.

 All of my Disneyland food dreams came true with the Monte Cristo sandwich at Café Orleans.
 We hardly ever sit down for meals at Disney so it was a rare treat that I’ve been anticipating for years.
 Happy birthday indeed.

 We covered more ground and more rides than usual, especially with so many adults to take shifts with the younger ones who didn’t meet height requirements.
 Blake and Nash thought they hit the jackpot when they got to sit in the front row of Big Thunder Mountain with their uncle.
 They are becoming roller coaster maniacs just like their mama.

 Nash had a meltdown about not being tall enough for Indiana Jones, but other than that, the kids were real troopers to last all day long.

 Grandpa and Grandma were beaming, surrounded by their six grandchildren at the happiest place on earth.

 We didn’t mean to stay until dark but it just sort of happened that way after we found some treats and the last shift of us went on Space Mountain.
-The new Paint The Night parade and fireworks they added a few months ago to celebrate Disneyland’s 60th anniversary was incredible.
-I’ve seen it twice now and both times the amount of detail that goes into the performance has blown my mind.
+The new Paint the Night parade and fireworks they added a few months ago to celebrate Disneyland’s 60th anniversary was incredible.
+I’ve seen it twice now and the amount of detail that goes into the performance blows my mind.